cpapazaf/cpapazaf.github.io/_posts/2017-10-09-understanding-event-loop.md

     main()
 ```

-The whole idea of how Event Loops work resides in the `run_forever` method.
-A `while loop` keeps reading from the input file is a non-blocking manner and executes tasks that are already in the task list, like our nice fibonacci method.
+The idea of how Event Loops work, resides in the `run_forever` method.
+A `while loop` keeps reading from the input file in a non-blocking manner and executes tasks from the task list, like our nice fibonacci method.

-What is the whole idea of the snippet above?
-A selector reads always from the stdin file descriptor for a number.
-Then uses that number as input to the fibonacci method.
+A selector reads from the stdin file descriptor for a number.
+Then, uses that number as input to the fibonacci method.
 Replace the sys.stdin with a socket and the `sdtin_line_handler` with an `http_request_handler` and you have just built the simplest single threaded IO Loop!

 It worths mentioning a really important aspect when using event loops.
 And that is the implementation in the `fib` method.
-If you try executing the snippet above with input 10, it will return really fast and you will not notice the loop blocking.
-Try it with input number 100 and you will see that the loop is now blocked, since it tries to calculate the Fibonacci number.
-The CPU is fully occupied!
+If you try executing the snippet above with input 10, it will execute really fast and you will not notice the loop blocking.
+Try it with input number 100 and you will see that the event loop is now blocked, since it tries to calculate the Fibonacci number and fib is blocked in its own "loop" (recursion).

 In that case we need to refactor our `fib` method to something like: